 6. Your Credit and Insurance History

-Poor credit history can impact your auto insurance rates, as can a recent lapse in insurance coverage.
-Carriers consider these characteristics risky, so they avoid giving their best rates to customers who raise what they deem to be red flags.
+Poor credit score can impact your auto insurance rates, as can a recent lapse in insurance coverage.
+Carriers consider these characteristics risky, so they avoid giving their best rates to customers who raise such red flags.

 Tips for Lowering Your Car Insurance Premiums

-- Compare quotes.
-Research goes a long way, and you can use a variety of online tools to compare car insurance quotes.
+- Compare Auto Insurance Rates and Lower Your Rates Research goes a long way, and you can use a variety of online tools to compare auto insurance quotes.
 You can check out The Zebra for their comparison service.
-Or, better yet, get in touch with an insurance broker – at Williams we go above and beyond to equip our customers with the best auto insurance offers, so drop us a line if you’d like us to help out.
+Or, better yet, get in touch with an independent insurance broker in Franklin, TN – at Williams we go above and beyond to equip our customers with the best auto insurance quotes, so drop us a line if you’d like us to help out.

 - Bundle your insurance policies.
-An excellent way to lower your costs is to opt for a bundled insurance package that includes auto and homeowner coverage.
+An excellent way to lower your costs is to opt for a bundled package that includes auto and homeowner insurance.
 This will allow you to enjoy a hefty discount while benefiting from broader protection.

 - Consider telematics technology.
 Some companies offer usage-based insurance options that correlate costs with real-time driver behavior.
 Simply put, telematics technology follows how you drive, brake, and accelerate and assesses risks on an ongoing basis, adjusting your premiums accordingly.
 The safer you drive, the lower your premiums.
 Make sure to ask your insurance broker about telematics next time you get in touch.

-I hope this overview helped you better understand how auto insurance rates are calculated and how your behavior impacts these rates.
-Let me know if you still have questions about the subject, and I’ll make sure to get back to you with more information.
+I hope this overview helped you better understand how auto insurance rates are calculated and how your behavior impacts what you pay.
+Let me know if you need help comparing auto insurance quotes, and I’ll make sure to get back to you with more information.

 Until next time!